What are Alerts?

 When any article is published

-We’ll notify you every time a new stories appears in your panel.
+We’ll notify you every time a new stories appears in your search.
 On average, you’ll be notified within 2-3 mins of the article being published.

 About Popular articles.

-We’ll alert you to the articles that are performing particularly well in your panel.
+We’ll alert you to the articles that are performing particularly well in your search.
 Note: this is powered by our legacy alerts system.

 When an article reaches a custom threshold.